uw-midsun/strategy_msxvi/README.md

 ## Database

 The database is comprised of two tables: the route model and a solar irradiance table.
-The database is intended to be stored locally and synced with a cloud version based on availability of internet.
-The cloud database is regularly updated with the latest route model and solar irradiance data.
-This design enables the local solver to run offline with high performance and reliability.
+The database can run offline locally and can be synced with a cloud version based on the availability of wifi.

 ![Architecture Diagram](docs/architecture.PNG)

-**The cell below syncs the local database with the cloud database if there's wifi.**

-Additionally, for increased performance, the local database is then stored in memory as a [pandas DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).